 In 1991, Pronger began his career in healthcare as a financial accountant for St. Elizabeth Hospital in Lafayette, Ind., while completing a bachelor’s degree in Accounting from Purdue University.
 He returned to Michigan to complete a master’s degree in Health Services Administration at University of Detroit Mercy in 1994.

-In his final year at Detroit Mercy, he began an internship at Beaumont Health in Troy, Mich., where he worked for 18-years serving as an operations analyst, director of management engineering and vice president.
+In his final year at Detroit Mercy, he began an internship at Beaumont Health in Troy, Mich., where he worked for 18 years serving as an operations analyst, director of management engineering and vice president.

 He is a fellow of the American College of Healthcare Executives (ACHE), the foremost professional society for healthcare executives.
-In 2016 he was elected by more than 1,500 healthcare leaders in Michigan and northwest Ohio to serve as their ACHE Regent.

 The other men who will receive the Alumni Spirit Award this year are: